ksheetal/Assignements/Assignement_Two.md

-## Assignment: Design a Log Storage Database with PII Masking and Traceability
+## Assignment 2 : Design a Log Storage Database with PII Masking and Traceability

 ### Objective: